On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Framework and results

 and then by $\Gamma(f,f)(A):=\lim_{n\to\infty}\Gamma\bigl((-n)\vee(f\wedge n),(-n)\vee(f\wedge n)\bigr)(A)$ for each Borel subset $A$ of $X$ for general $f\in\mathcal{F}$. \end{definition}

-We recall the notion of minimal energy-dominant measure. \begin{definition}[{\cite[Definition 2.1]{Hin10}}] Let $(X,d,m,\mathcal{E},\mathcal{F})$ be an MMD space.
-A $\sigma$-finite Borel measure $\nu$ on $X$ is called a \textbf{minimal energy-dominant measure} of $(\mathcal{E},\mathcal{F})$ if the following two conditions are satisfied: \begin{itemize} \item[(i)](Domination) For every $f \in \mathcal{F}$, $\Gamma(f,f) \ll \nu$. \item[(ii)](Minimality) If another $\sigma$-finite Borel measure $\nu'$ on $X$ satisfies condition (i) with $\nu$ replaced by $\nu'$, then $\nu \ll \nu'$. \end{itemize} Note that by \cite[Lemmas 2.2, 2.3 and 2.4]{Hin10}, a minimal energy-dominant measure of $(\mathcal{E},\mathcal{F})$ always exists.
-By the minimality property, we note that any two minimal energy dominant measures are mutually absolutely continuous. \end{definition} We recall the definition of intrinsic metric \begin{definition} Let $(X,d,m,\mathcal{E},\mathcal{F})$ be an MMD space.
-We define its \textbf{intrinsic metric} $d_{\on{int}}:X\times X\to[0,\infty]$ by
+\begin{definition}[{\cite[Definition 2.1]{Hin10}}] Let $(X,d,m,\mathcal{E},\mathcal{F})$ be an MMD space.
+A $\sigma$-finite Borel measure $\nu$ on $X$ is called a \emph{minimal energy-dominant measure} of $(\mathcal{E},\mathcal{F})$ if the following two conditions are satisfied: \begin{enumerate}[label=\textup{(\roman*)},align=left,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item (Domination) For every $f \in \mathcal{F}$, $\Gamma(f,f) \ll \nu$. \item (Minimality) If another $\sigma$-finite Borel measure $\nu'$ on $X$ satisfies condition \ref{it:domination} with $\nu$ replaced by $\nu'$, then $\nu \ll \nu'$. \end{enumerate} Note that by \cite[Lemmas 2.2, 2.3 and 2.4]{Hin10}, a minimal energy-dominant measure of $(\mathcal{E},\mathcal{F})$ always exists and is precisely a $\sigma$-finite Borel measure $\nu$ on $X$ such that for each Borel subset $A$ of $X$, $\nu(A)=0$ if and only if $\Gamma(f,f)(A)=0$ for all $f\in\mathcal{F}$.
+In particular, any two minimal energy-dominant measures are mutually absolutely continuous. \end{definition}